appacitive/builder-docs/server/javascript/getting-started/installation/index.md

 ##Download and Include the sdk

-Incase you don't want to use CDN, you can always <a href="/javascript/downloads" target="_blank">download <i class="glyphicon glyphicon-share-alt"></i></a> the SDK.
+Incase you don't want to use CDN, you can always <a href="/javascript/downloads" target="_blank">download</a> the SDK.

-The source code for the Javascript sdk for Appacitive is open source and is available on github under the [Apache License](https://github.com/chiragsanghvi/JavascriptSDK/blob/master/License).
+The source code for the Javascript sdk for Appacitive is open source and is available on Github under the [Apache License](https://github.com/chiragsanghvi/JavascriptSDK/blob/master/License).

 From the source code, you just need to download the `AppacitiveSDK.min.js` or `AppacitiveSDK.js` file, and include it in your app.